 Grant had what can only be described as a practical beard.
 He had it from a pretty young age and kept it until the end of his life.
 It was just there, on his face, with no special purpose or intention; an accidental beard one might call it.
 He probably got smashed straight for a few days and when came out of it with a stubble thought, what the hell, I’ll keep it.
 And so it stayed, the beard, with Grant.

 A drunk solider isn’t a delightful thought; they do carry a weapon after all, and Grant was the most famous drunk soldier in history.
-Surprisingly though, he advanced to become a drunk general – a highly crafted at that – and with a bottle in his hand he led the Union to a decisive, historical victory over the Confederacy.
+Back then it was clear – a hip flask for men of war is as trusty as a rifle.
+Grant was skilled with his rifle and with the bottle, because this drunk advanced to become a general.
+With a bottle in his hand he led the Union to a decisive, historical victory over the Confederacy.

 A Brilliant Alcoholic with an Accidental Beard

 Charles Bukowski was a genre of literature and poetry all to himself.
 A ferocious, unapologetic writer and drinker, Bukowski stumbled through life with a beer can in hand, bouncing into everything that was in his path.

 Bukowski had a beard.
 That’s all we can say about his facial hair.
 It was indistinct, at times even seemed unaware of itself.